Luxembourg Private Limited Liability Company (SARL)

 The articles of association are drawn up by the founding shareholders and then submitted to a notary.
 The articles of association may be written in Luxembourgish, French, German or English.
 If originally written in English, a translation to Luxembourgish, French, or German must be included.

 At the incorporation, the articles of association shall be signed by the shareholders and the notary.
-Shareholders may assign a proxy to represent at such incorporation in Luxembourg, which may be granted to lawyers.
+Shareholders may assign a proxy to represent them in Luxembourg, which may be granted to lawyers.
 The newly created corporation may then begin its activities.

-The incorporation deed as well as the articles of association must be registered with the Luxembourg Capital Duty Office and then filed with the Luxembourg Trade Register by the notary subsequent to the notarization of the deed (within a month in principle as from the incorporation).
+The incorporation deed as well as the articles of association must be registered with the Luxembourg Capital Duty Office and then filed with the Business Registers by the notary subsequent to the notarization of the deed (within a month in principle as from the incorporation).
 These must then be published in the Luxembourg Official Gazette.

-The share capital may be expressed in any foreign currency, provided that the amount converted in Euros meets the minimum amounts required by the Companies Law.
+The share capital may be expressed in any foreign currency, provided that the amount converted in Euros meets the minimum amounts required by law.

 Transfer of company shares: